adamx97/RandomNumberGenerator/README.md

 This project generates real (not pseudo) random ints or chars using the built-in RDRAND capabilities of most modern Intel and AMD processors.

+This is an academic exercise demonstrating faciliity in generating C code that can be used by Python functions, then exposed via Azure web functions or AWS lambdas.
+While the speed seems adequate for most uses--the hardware device generates 3Gbps in the earliest stage--it is slower than some software implementations.

 There are versions for both Linux and Windows.

 RDRAND and RDSEED are intrinsic functions that generate random numbers based on unpredictable noise generated within the CPU itself.